They Might Be Giants: Earlier years (1981–1989)

-Dial-A-Song (1985–2008)

 At one point, Linnell broke his wrist in a biking accident, and Flansburgh's apartment was burgled, stopping them from performing for a time.
-During this hiatus, they began recording their songs onto an answering machine, and then advertising the phone number in local newspapers such as The Village Voice, using the moniker "Dial-A-Song".
+During this hiatus, they began recording their songs onto an answering machine and then advertising the phone number in local newspapers such as The Village Voice, using the moniker "Dial-A-Song".
 They also released a demo cassette, which earned them a review in People magazine.
-The review caught the attention of Bar/None Records, who signed them to a recording deal.
+Authored by Michael Small, the review caught the attention of Bar/None Records, who signed them to a recording deal.

-Through the 1980s until 1998, Dial-A-Song consisted of an answering machine with a tape of the band playing various songs.
+From the 1980s until 1998, Dial-A-Song consisted of an answering machine with a tape of the band playing various songs.
 The machine played one track at a time, ranging from demos and uncompleted work to mock advertisements the band had created.
 It was often difficult to access due to the popularity of the service and the dubious quality of the machines used.
-In reference to this, one of Dial-A-Song's many slogans over the years was the tongue-in-cheek "Always Busy, Often Broken".
+About this, one of Dial-A-Song's many slogans over the years was the tongue-in-cheek "Always Busy, Often Broken".
 The number, (718) 387–6962, was a local Brooklyn number and was charged accordingly, but the band advertised it with the line: "Free when you call from work".

-At one point in 1988, the Dial-A-Song answering machine recorded a conversation between two people who had listened to Dial-A-Song, then questioned how they made money out of it.
-An excerpt from the conversation has been included as a hidden track on the EP for (She Was A) Hotel Detective.
-In the late '90s, TMBG started switching to a digital unit to update the format for Dial-A-Song, but due to frequent crashes, the band returned to the original format.